1884 United States presidential election: Campaign

 Results by county explicitly indicating the percentage of the winning candidate in each county.
 Shades of blue are for Cleveland (Democratic), shades of red are for Blaine (Republican), shades of green are for Butler (Straight Greenback), and shades of yellow are for bolting electors (Whig Republican).

 In the final week of the campaign, the Blaine campaign suffered a catastrophe.
 At a Republican meeting attended by Blaine, a group of New York preachers castigated the Mugwumps.
 Their spokesman, Reverend Dr. Samuel Burchard, said, "We are Republicans, and don't propose to leave our party and identify ourselves with the party whose antecedents have been rum, Romanism, and rebellion."
 Blaine did not notice Burchard's anti-Catholic slur, nor did the assembled newspaper reporters, but a Democratic operative did, and Cleveland's campaign managers made sure it was widely publicized.
 The statement energized the Irish and Catholic vote in New York City heavily against Blaine, costing him New York state and the election by a narrow margin.

 In addition to Burchard's statement, it is also believed that John St. John's campaign was responsible for winning Cleveland the election in New York.
 Since Prohibitionists tended to ally more with Republicans, the Republican Party attempted to convince St. John to drop out.
 When they failed, they resorted to slandering him.
 Because of this, he redoubled his efforts in upstate New York, where Blaine was vulnerable on his prohibition stance, and took votes away from the Republicans.
+Republican turnout in upstate New York was hampered by heavy rains.